Advanced Enneagram Training – The Nine Domains

 In addition to weekly classes and psychotherapy practice, I also offer retreats and workshops on a variety of topics.
-These offerings include yoga retreats of various lengths, workshops on topics related to yoga, spirituality and emotional intelligence in yoga practice and introduction to the Enneagram workshops.
+These offerings include yoga retreats of various lengths, workshops on topics related to yoga, spirituality, mental health and emotional intelligence in yoga practice as well as intro and advanced Enneagram workshops.

 To book an event in your location with me please Contact Me.

 For the last 15 years I have taught classes in and around Camrose, Alberta.
 I teach Fall, Winter and Spring sessions and focus on retreats and workshops during the summer months.
 Each session I teach has a different focus in which I develop classes that increase emotional intelligence and work to identify and shift mental-emotional patterning in the body.
 Because of the progressive intent of each session my classes require students to commit to pre-registered class times, however, there is opportunity to make up missed classes in other class times during the week.
 This commitment allows us to create an atmosphere of safety as a group, and the ability to move deeper into practice than drop in class formats allow.
 My classes are not fitness oriented.
 They are slow, mindful and challenging for mind, heart and body.
 Each class includes guided meditation, breath work, movement practices, formal yoga postures and most importantly the cultivation of relationship to oneself.
 What guides both my practice and my teaching is coming to a deep experiential understanding of the yoga sutras, and seeking to not just understand them but embody them.